 - Describe the personal information handling practices of Hunter Primary Care and enhance the transparency of its operations;

 - Give individuals a better and more complete understanding of the sort of personal information that Hunter Primary Care holds, and the way we handle that information; and

 - Provide details of how individuals can complain or report a breach of our responsibilities in regard to privacy, and how we will handle such complaints.

 This policy does not extend to personal information held as part of a Hunter Primary Care’s employee records.

 Statistical information that is used for service delivery reporting and to support the review and improvement of services is de-identified and aggregated to a level that makes the identification of individuals impossible.
 Such information therefore is not personal information as defined and therefore is not covered by this policy.

 We respect people’s personal information and their right to privacy.
-Protecting privacy when handling personal information is very important to HPC and is fundamental to the way that we operate.
+Protecting privacy when handling personal information is very important to Hunter Primary Care and is fundamental to the way that we operate.
 When we collect or are given personal information, it imposes a serious responsibility upon us to protect that information and maintain the trust that has been given to us.
 For the purposes of this Policy, no distinction has been made between the handling of personal information and sensitive information (including health information).

 - How we collect and hold information?

 We only collect personal information for purposes that are directly related to the services and activities of Hunter Primary Care.

 Our methods for the collection of personal information are lawful and fair.
 It is our usual practice to collect personal information directly from the individual or their authorised representative.
 Sometimes we collect personal information from a third party or from a publicly available source, but only if the individual has consented to such collection or would reasonably expect us to collect their personal information in this way or, if it is necessary, for a specific purpose such as the investigation of a privacy complaint.